pzgz/docker-ruby-passenger/README.md

 * Expose 22 for SSH access, so that capistrano can do the the deploy
 * Following env variables will be passed to nginx and Rails app: `SECRET_KEY_BASE`,  `DB_HOST`, `DB_PORT`, `DB_USER`, `DB_PASSWORD`
 * Set timezone to China timezone
+* `sidekiq` daemon will be launched if it has been integrated in this container, the configuration file should be located as `config/sidekiq.yml`